Important Information – Please Read Carefully

 Biology 200 - Medical Terminology, is also offered every term and is a required prerequisite for the medical imaging programs as well.
 Follow the same procedure below for registration.

-For the non-admit status, complete the Non-Admit Application and pay no application fees.
+For the non-degree seeking status, complete the Non-Degree Seeking Application and pay no application fees.
 This status allows you to take up to eight credit hours per term.
 The Online Office will process your application, register you in MIT 103 and/or BIO 200, and send you an email confirmation.

 Pay Your Tuition and Fees